Community Asset Transfer

 Our approach to transferring responsibility for assets will be:

-- Liberating: We want services and assets to remain where possible and we will endeavour to secure a successful asset transfer for most of our assets.
-We will provide support directly and signpost to additional support to enable communities to take on responsibility for their assets and services.
+•Liberating: We want services and assets to remain where possible and we will endeavour to secure a successful asset transfer for our assets, where this is practical.
+We will provide some support directly and signpost to additional support where it is available to enable communities to take on responsibility for their assets and services.

-- Accountable: All decisions relating to transfers will be taken based on sound business plans.
-We will not ask for business plans to be developed if the information provided through expressions of interest does not provide a sound basis for a sustainable future for the asset.
+•Accountable: All decisions relating to transfers will be taken based on sound business plans.
+We will ask for financial projections and business plans to demonstrate that groups have a sound plan in place to take on and sustain the asset.

 We are interested in discussing community asset transfer with community groups and VCS organisations on a wide range of assets.
 A key consideration however will be the sustainability of the organisation and its capacity to manage and develop the asset.
 These issues will be explored through expressions of interest and business cases.